The IEEE referencing style is a referencing style created and managed by the the Institute of Electrical and Electronics Engineers. It consists of:

 The IEEE style uses abbreviated journal titles.
 Instructions on using abbreviated titles in EndNote can be found here.
 IEEE is primarily used for IEEE published titles and a list of all titles is available here.
 See the here on the EndNote tab for more details.

-Further details about using IEEE style can also be located in the IEEE Editorial Style Manual for Authors.
+Further details about using IEEE style can also be located in:

 Arrange the reference list in numerical order.
 The very first in-text reference in your document will be , the next ... continuing in order of appearance in your document.